MeiyuRJ/MeiyuRJ/README.md

 ## 👋 Hi I’m Meiyu
 - 👀 My background is in linguistics, data analytics, machine learning and natural language processing.
 - 🌱 I’m a student of Master of Data Science at UBC, with a focus on Natural Language Processing.
-- 📫 How to reach me meiyurj21@gmail.com
+- 📫 Feel free to reach me out: meiyurj21@gmail.com

 ## More about me...
 - 5+ years of industry experience in product analysis, product sourcing and purchasing workflow optimization and localization in the wholesale & retail businesses